 Alexandra Persily was the valedictorian of the Charleston Catholic High School Class of 2015.
 She attends Wake Forest University.

 Emily Beal, PhD, is an environmental consultant for Henthorn Services.
 Her son, Ethan, is an MMS student.
 She says her Montessori education prepared her to embrace challenge and the unknown.
 Click the photo to read Emily’s story.

 Zahavra Urecki, pictured as an intern for U.S. Senator Joe Manchin III, is the first West Virginian in history to be named a Truman Scholar.
-She was a Phi Beta Kappa graduate of Roanoke College.
+She is a Phi Beta Kappa graduate of Roanoke College.

 Mira Stanley, a graduate of the University of Michigan, performs with Chuck E. Costa as the award-winning indie pop due “The Sea The Sea.”
 A single from their new CD “Love We are Love We Love,” was recently recognized as a million play on Spotify.